Proton Saga (first generation): Proton Saga (1985–1992)

 The Proton Saga was launched on 9 July 1985.
-It is based on the 1983 Mitsubishi Lancer Fiore platform, and powered by the 1.3-litre 4G13 Orion II engine.
+It is based on the 1983 Mitsubishi Lancer Fiore platform, and powered by the 1.3-litre 4G13 or 1.5-litre 4G15 Orion II engines.
 The first known Proton Saga to roll off the production line in Shah Alam is preserved at the Muzium Negara as a symbol of the beginning of the Malaysian automotive industry.
 The Saga quickly became a national symbol of Malaysia, and Mahathir drove a prototype Proton Saga fitted with a 2.0-litre Mitsubishi Sirius 4G63 engine and a Jalur Gemilang across the Penang Bridge during its opening ceremony on 14 September 1985.

 Initially, Saga supplies were low, with just 700 vehicles produced in time for the launch.
 The cars sold quickly, and Proton was unable to meet public demand.
 However, by mid-1986, the Saga had captured a 64% domestic market share in the Below 1600cc segment.
 Proton first ventured into export markets in 1986, with Bangladesh receiving the Proton Saga on 26 December 1986, followed by New Zealand, Brunei, Malta and Sri Lanka in 1987.
 The 10,000th Saga was also produced in 1986.

 Proton attempted to sell the Saga in the United States with the help of American automotive entrepreneur Malcolm Bricklin.
 Mahathir had been impressed by Bricklin, who was advised to work with Proton on orders from the former U.S. Secretary of State, Henry Kissinger, who had previously taught Mahathir at Harvard University.
 Sales were expected to begin in October 1988 Soon after the first Sagas were imported into the United States, Bricklin revealed that he had not gained importation approval from the authorities and that the Saga didn't pass emissions testing.
 This resulted in the termination of all investments between the involved parties and proved a major financial loss for Proton.
 The attempt to export the Saga to the United States angered Mitsubishi; it is believed that they intervened to sink the Bricklin deal as they didn't want a lower-priced, lower quality clone of one of their own vehicles as a competitor in what was then considered the world's most important car market.
 Mitsubishi subsequently fired all of Proton's management and replaced them with Japanese executives who clamped down on Proton's export initiatives.

+In January 1987, the Proton Saga 1.5I (for Istimewa, Malay for special) saloon was introduced as the range-topping variant.
+Additional equipment included power steering, front electric windows, electrically adjustable wing mirrors, central locking, and driver's seat height adjustment.
+Exterior styling changes included full-wheel covers, black painted lower bumpers, and black cladding on the sills and lower part of the doors.
+A three-speed automatic transmissions was available as an option.